lychin24/Predicting-Recipe-Ratings/README.md

 ### Missingness Dependency

 To further analyze the missingness of the `'avg_rating'`, I explored its dependency.
 To do so, I investigated whether the missingness of `'rating'` depends on how long a recipe takes to make or how many ingredients it uses.
-This mean performing a permutation test to ask whether the samples grouped by missingness came from the same underlying distribution
+This mean performing a permutation test to ask whether the samples grouped by missingness came from the same underlying distribution.

  > Ratings Missingness vs. Minutes